omeka/omeka-s-enduser/docs/modules/mapping.md

 Each item will display as one or more markers or shapes on the map.
 Features that are close together may display as a cluster circle, with a number indicating how many items share that location.
 As you zoom in, these clusters will break open.
 Depending on the size of a shape, shapes may not cluster except at very low zoom levels, or at all.
 Clicking on a marker will display the label for that marker.

 Item set pages, if you [add the Mapping resource block to a region](../sites/site_theme.md#select-regions-and-blocks), will display a map with all the features for all the items in that set.
 Item sets themselves cannot be geolocated.
 This map resource block has no settings but can be modified with the [site-wide settings](#site-wide-settings).

-Note that the following displays are slightly different in the [Map Browse page](#map-browse-page).

 If you have not added a label or image for the marker, it will simply say "Item: [Title]."